History Of The Dakota People In Minnesota

 Lake area land to live on, and they were also given hunting, fishing and gathering "treaty" rights

 within the area.
-They were give special "treaty" rights to U.S.A. stolen Dakota land for helping the white people
+They were given special "treaty" rights to U.S.A. stolen Dakota land for helping

 and entire Wakan/"Rum" River